1.Falling for marketing tricks

-The entire muscle industry is built on the back of the supplement market.
-There’s a reason why every retired professional such as Arnold Schwarzenegger, Dorian Yates and Ronnie Coleman starts a supplement line.
-That’s one of the best way to monetize their name so to speak.
+The entire muscle industry depends on the supplement market.
+There’s a reason why every retired professional (e.g., Arnold Schwarzenegger, Dorian Yates, Ronnie Coleman) starts a supplement line.
+That’s one of the best ways for muscle legends to monetize their names and former muscles.

 However, the fact that a box of protein powder is signed by a retired IFBB pro does not mean that the content is worth more than a tic-tac.
-A good way to approach the supplement games is to ask yourself: ‘If I feel and look the same way with or without my supplements, why am I spending so much money on things that bring nothing to the table?’
+A good way to approach the supplement game is to ask yourself this – “If I feel and look the same way with or without my supplements, why am I taking them?”

 3.Not trusting your mother.

-When your mother told you that you were getting fat on that dirty bulking diet, she was right.
+When your mother told you that you were getting fat on that dirty bulk, she was telling the truth.
 You should listen to her more often.
-Sometimes it’s harder to see your own mistakes because you don’t have the luxury to observe yourself from the side – something that your mother loves doing because ‘she wants only the best for you.’
+Sometimes, it’s harder to see your own mistakes because you can’t observe yourself from the side – something that your mother loves doing because “she wants only the best for you.”

 4.Imitating the guys from Hollywood.

-When most kids start working out they imitate what they’ve seen in the brainwashing movies of Hollywood.
-The movie of choice depends on the year the kid is born.
-Mimicking your super hero is wrong because movies are fake and when you follow a hollow and empty plan you will only have hollow and empty results.
+When most kids start working out, they imitate what they’ve seen in the brainwashing movies.
+Mimicking your superhero is wrong because all movies are fake, and when you follow a hollow and empty plan, you will acquire hollow and empty results.
 Say no to Hollywood propaganda.

 5.Training for others.

-This one if the hardest of all to beat, but it won’t hurt to try.
-Forget what others are thinking about you and train because it feels right to you – not to impress the bimbos around.
+Forget what others are thinking about you and train because it feels right to you.
+Forget about impressing the bimbos around you.
 Those who love you should do so for who you are and not for what you have.
-Easier said than done, but it’s important to understand that concept before attempting suicide because you have small arms.
+Easier said than done, but it’s important to understand that concept before attempting a suicide because you have small arms.

 Training is not a very difficult activity to understand.
-You lift things up under proper form and put them down.
-You do that often and the body adapts.
-Sometimes it’s better to just lift instead of constantly thinking and over-analyzing which way is the best way.
-There’s no such thing as best way.
+You lift things with proper form and put them down.
+You do that often, and the body adapts.
+Sometimes, it’s better to just lift instead of constantly thinking and over-analyzing which way is the best way.
+There’s no such thing as the best way.

 Bodybuilding magazines in paper form suck.
 They are full of advertisement and naked men in thongs, sorry posing trunks.
-The articles are usually written by ghost writers who do serious efforts to make the bodybuilding meat heads sound less mentally challenged.
+The articles are usually written by ghost-writers who spend a lot of time and effort making the bodybuilding meat heads sound less mentally challenged.
 If you are reading the popular magazines in the hope to find the truth about bodybuilding, you are doing it wrong.

 Don’t do stupid exercises.
-They are stupid and don’t work.
-Focus on proven exercises and let the gimmicks to the desperate housewives who have no better things to do than obsess over their Facebook status.
-Focus on solid lifts – the human body operates only one way and its basic mechanics will remain the same for a long, long time.
+Focus on proven movements and leave the gimmicks to the desperate housewives obsessing over their Facebook status.
+Focus on solid lifts – the human body operates only one way.